Blog

 Venue Area Genre Features

-Jazz Bar STAR EYES Chikusa-ku (Kakuoh) Jazz Kakuoh jazz bar (3-4-1 Kikuzaka, Chikusa-ku, near Kakuoh Station).
-Regular jam sessions
+Jazz Bar STAR EYES Chikusa Ward (Kakuozan) Jazz A jazz bar in Kakuozan (3-4-1 Kikezakacho, Chikusa Ward, Nagoya; near Kakuozan Station).
+Regularly hosts jam sessions

 Other Regions